Voice of Customer Research on Reddit: A Complete Guide

 VOC research should be ongoing rather than a one-time project.
 Markets evolve, customer needs shift, and competitive landscapes change.
 Establishing a regular VOC practice keeps your understanding current.

-Weekly VOC reviews might involve scanning key subreddits for new discussions, collecting relevant quotes into your categorization system, and noting any emerging themes or language shifts.
+Weekly VOC reviews involve scanning key subreddits for new discussions, collecting relevant quotes, and noting emerging themes.
 Monthly synthesis sessions consolidate weekly findings into updated insights.
 Quarterly strategic reviews connect VOC insights to product roadmap decisions, marketing campaigns, and sales training.

 The Strategic Advantage